Dashibase/hello-world-nextjs/README.md

 You should see the Hello World app, which tells you the setup data that Dashibase sent to the plugin.

 When you are developing your plugin, you could use the setup data to select which data you want to use in your plugin.
-For example, say, you have a table of customers, you could pull the email field of each customer via the `email` column and use it in your plugin.
+Let's say you have a table of customers, you could pull the email field of each customer via the `email` column and use it in your plugin.
 See [our Stripe plugin](https://github.com/Dashibase/dashibase-stripe-customer-plugin) for a concrete example.

 If you have any questions, feel free to reach us via Twitter ([@dashibase](https://twitter.com/dashibase)) or sk@dashibase.com.